blue-smoke-media/BSM/trello-board.md

 review pricing monthly/yearly

 - navigation breaking
-  change text size of xl and xxl on drop navigation breaking fixed size when smaller screen (nav mobile/tablet) breaking on pages not on index link to index
+  change text size of xl and xxl on drop navigation - done breaking fixed size when smaller screen (nav mobile/tablet) breaking on pages not on index -- just the img? link to index

 footer margin left/right (.2em)